IRS Hardship: Frequently Asked Questions (FAQs)

-Q: What are other names of IRS Hardship?
+What are other names for IRS hardship status?

-A: You may hear many different names for IRS hardship and they all basically mean the same thing.
-The different names are the following: IRS Uncollectible Status, Status 53, Currently not collectible and CNC Status.
+There are many different names for IRS hardship, but they all mean the same thing.
+The various names include IRS uncollectible status, status 53, currently not collectible, and CNC status.

 - $85 for apparel and service

 - $45 for housekeeping supplies

 - You can get more details from the IRS.gov website.

 National Standards: Out of Pocket Health Care Expenses (2018)